 Members of the University community are expected to protect this information by safeguarding it when in use, storing it properly when not in use, and discussing it only with those who have a legitimate business need to know.
 Community members who are uncertain about the use of University records and information should contact their supervisors.
+Refer to the following websites for more information: https://hr.wustl.edu/policies/

-• Conflict of interest policies
+Conflict of interest policies